How do I get the recovery rebate credit to be calculated on Form 1040, line 30?

 - Enter the first payment in the box Enter the amount, if any, of the economic stimulus payment you received (before offset).
 This was generally received in Summer 2020.
 This amount can be found on Notice 1444.

 - Enter the second payment in the box Enter the amount, if any, of the second economic stimulus payment the taxpayer received (before offset).
-This was generally received late December 2020 or early January 2021.
+This was generally received between late December 2020 and mid-February 2021.
 This amount can be found on Notice 1444-B.

 If the taxpayer did not receive one or both of the economic stimulus payments, enter a zero (0) in the applicable box(es).